MYSTERY OF MYSTERIES

 Dobzhansky, in contrast, was a genuine scientist and in his hands evolution moved decisively from philosophy to science.
 This trend continued as the twentieth century progressed, but even so, cultural values are still present in the work of later writers, especially those who, like Dawkins and Wilson, have written extensively for non-professionals.
 Ruse seems to think that writing of this kind inevitably entails a certain loss of objectivity and scientific purity.
 Dawkins is well-known for linking evolution with his hostility to religion.
 Wilson, unlike Lewontin, has sought to extrapolate from evolution to an understanding of human nature and society - sociobiology.

 Geoffrey Parker is, for Ruse, about as far from a culturally conditioned evolutionist as one can get.
 He has hardly written at all for non-professionals and has tried to answer limited questions rather than to construct grand edifices of ideas.
 But even Parker, he finds, cannot escape from cultural values altogether; such considerations may have influenced the kinds of problem he has tackled.
-He has been interested in the mating behaviour of flies and feminist critics have apparently objected to the relatively passive role that he attributes to the females.
-I have to say I found this a little far-fetched.
+He has been interested in the mating behaviour of flies, and feminist critics have apparently objected to the relatively passive role that he attributes to the females.

 Sepkowski, like Parker, has tried conscientiously to exclude cultural influences from his work, and Ruse is hard put to it to find any.
 The best he can do is to quote a passage in which Sepkowsky suggests that mass extinctions may have been "good" for the biosphere because they allowed room for new kinds of biodiversity to emerge.